-During each school holiday period, the educational team of the Shoah Memorial offers different workshops for children adapted to the concerns and sensitivity of young audiences.
-Designed for the most part around an artistic practice, they awaken the creativity of children aged 8 to 12.
-These workshops, which avoid a frontal approach to the history of the Shoah, stimulate their curiosity for history and their interest in civic values.
-Through music, cinema, youth literature or even tales, children take ownership of the subject in a different way.
+During each school holiday period, the educational team of the Shoah Memorial offers various workshops for children adapted to the concerns and sensitivity of young audiences.
+Designed mostly around an artistic practice, they awaken the creativity of children aged 8 to 12.
+These workshops, which avoid a frontal approach to the history of the Shoah, stimulate their curiosity about history and their interest in civic values.
+Through music, cinema, children’s literature or even tales, children take on the subject in a new way.

 What do we remember about the past?
 In the 20th century, Picasso, Chagall and Boltanski tried to answer this question with their works.
 Through a game of assembly and disassembly, children discover the paintings and installations of these artists, then are led to propose their own interpretation of the past.